 On top of this, they also provide an excellent cluster base using the best-in-class Kubernetes networking solution Cilium.
 They also provide a hosted dashboard that you can access via a link on the Digital Ocean Control Panel, and doesn’t need to be installed on your cluster itself (unlike other providers, I’m looking at you AWS).

 If you don’t want to test this on a real cluster, feel free to install Docker Desktop and enable the Kubernetes feature which comes with a local cluster.

 Setting up your Cluster

-Once you're logged in and ready to go, open the Kubernetes Control Panel.
-On the top-right corner of the screen is the Create button.
-Click it, and select Clusters Create Kubernetes Clusters.
+Once you’re logged in and ready to go, open the Kubernetes Control Panel.
+On the top-right corner of the screen, click the Create button.
+Select Clusters: Create Kubernetes Clusters.

 The cost for your cluster should be below, at $10 a month.
 That means the credit you got from my referral link should last 10 months!
 Yay!
 Name and tag (optional) your cluster, then click Create Cluster.

 While we’re waiting for the cluster to provision, let’s get our CLI access up.
 Click Download Config File.
 After this is downloaded, fire up a terminal and install